| |

 BUT WAIT!

 This was literally my story today.
 If I could only place an icon so that you could smell the aroma wafting from the kitchen, maybe it’s just because I’m hungry at the moment, or maybe it just smells so good.
-Because of this simple recipe, dinner was ready within an hour of this craziness.
+Thanks to this quick pizza dough, dinner was ready within an hour of that chaos.

-There have been days when I have had to come home, turn around, and leave again.
-Or, just as I described above, I forgot to lay something out to thaw or didn’t make it to the store.
-This recipe has saved me.
+There have been days when I have come home, turned right back around, and or realized too late that I forgot to thaw something or make it to the store.
+This quick pizza dough recipe has saved me more times than I can count.
 The family loves it, and so do I. This recipe is so easy that I taught it to a group of students at our private school.

 First things first, see the button above that says, “Jump to Recipe”?
 If you don’t want to read anything I have to say about flour substitutions, shredded cheese versus block cheese, and other ramblings I may have, then feel free to click it, and it will take you directly to the recipe.
 Super simple!